 In addition, the firm periodically contacts law school placement directors to seek their advice and request their assistance in encouraging minority candidates to consider joining Steptoe.
 Our lawyers volunteer at a number of law schools for mock interview programs.
 Steptoe has also sponsored and assisted in the coordination of the Annual Washington, DC, Minority Summer Associate Reception since its inception in the 1970s.

 Whether you are practicing at another law firm or have had a distinguished career in the government sector, Steptoe believes recruiting diverse individuals creates an environment that is beneficial to both attorneys and clients.

 Diversity at Steptoe means more than just hiring lawyers from all walks of life.
 It also means fostering an inclusive working environment once you join the firm.

-Our Diversity Committee was created over a decade ago to assist in the recruiting, retention, development, and advancement of female and minority lawyers within the firm.
+Our Diversity Committee was created to assist in the recruiting, retention, development, and advancement of female and minority lawyers within the firm.
 Lawyers from the Diversity Committee participate in job fairs and conferences aimed at minority recruiting, as well as serve as on-campus recruiters.

-In late 2005, an informal group called MAS, or Multicultural Attorneys at Steptoe, held its inaugural luncheon in the Washington, DC office.
-MAS meets regularly to support diverse attorneys in matters related to retention, advancement, and business development.
+Multicultural Attorneys at Steptoe (MAS) meet regularly to support diverse attorneys in matters related to retention, advancement, and business development.
 Additionally, Steptoe has an in-house Women’s Forum that provides support to our women lawyers at all levels in connection with career advancement and business development.
-In 2009, Steptoe’s LGBT Forum affinity group was formalized and has broadened its membership to include both LGBT lawyers and those who support them.